leofuturer/eDrops3/README.md

 Source: https://chartio.com/resources/tutorials/how-to-rename-a-database-in-mysql/

-**Q: How to allow Access to Gmail?**
-If you are running the app locally for the first time and try to use it to have edropswebsite@gmail.com send an email, Google will block your request.
-To authorize your computer, go to https://accounts.google.com/b/6/DisplayUnlockCaptcha, replacing the "6" with the # of your Google account if you are logged in to multiple.
-This link, which isn't published by Google for some reason, will temporarily allow accounts like eDrops backend to log in to your application.
-This will cause Google to remember the device in the future.

 **Issue: Set the environment variables for connecting to the database but it doesn't work (permission denied error):**
 A: Make sure you set the environment variables in the same shell window that you run the server in.
 To verify the value was set correctly, use `$ echo %ENV_VAR_NAME%` for Windows and `$ echo $ENV_VAR_NAME` for Linux/MacOS.

 ## Environment Variables
 If things aren't working, check that these are correct for your environment.
-Contact Danning or Qining for sensitive values.
+Contact Leo for sensitive values.

 ### List of environment variables
 | Environment Variable     | Description                                         | Default Value             |